 The "Einzug der Wiesnwirte" dates from 1887.
 A costumed parade of around a thousand Oktoberfest workers, bands, brewers, publicans and tent owners, in decorated horse driven coaches, drays and floats, it passes through Munich to the Wiesn on the first Saturday of the festival.

-While Sunday's longer "Trachten und Schuetenumzug" parade began as part of the silver wedding anniversary celebrations for, the by then, King Ludwig I and his Queen in 1835.
-Around 9,000 traditionally costumed participants from across Germany and neighboring European countries take part in the seven kilometer long "The Procession of The Costume and Riflemen".
+While Sunday's longer "Trachten und Schuetenumzug" parade began as part of the silver wedding anniversary celebrations for, by then, King Ludwig I and his Queen in 1835.
+Around 9,000 traditionally costumed participants from across Germany and neighboring European countries take part in the seven kilometer (4.1/2 miles) long "Procession of The Costume and Riflemen".

-Saturday at 12 noon the "Oberbuergermeister", Lord Mayor, of Munich taps the first keg of beer and shouts O'zapft is, Bavarian dialect for It’s tapped.
+Saturday at 12 noon the "Oberbürgermeister", Lord Mayor, of Munich taps the first keg of beer and shouts O'zapft is, Bavarian dialect for "It’s tapped".
 Oktoberfest is officially open and the beer flows.

 They eat their way through over a hundred oxen, half a million chickens and 60,000 pork knuckles (Sweine Haxen), just a few of the many "delicacies" on offer, and drink 1,000,000 liters of water and lemonade.

-So it is lucky that amongst the 12,000 people employed to keep everything running smoothly, there are skilled beer servers, "die Bedienungen", who fill the liter glasses in just one and a half seconds, amongst them the "dirndl" clad waitresses who are also able to carry ten "mass" at one time, as they rush through the crowded tents shouting Vorsicht, "Look Out!", or blowing on whistles to prevent too many collisions.
+So it is lucky that among the 12,000 people employed to keep everything running smoothly, there are skilled beer servers, "die Bedienungen", who fill the liter glasses in just one and a half seconds, among them the "dirndl" clad waitresses who are also able to carry ten "mass" at one time, as they rush through the crowded tents shouting "Vorsicht", Look Out!, or blowing on whistles to prevent too many collisions.

 Far more is on offer than an opportunity to sit in a tent and drink strong beer, it is an experience celebrating and highlighting Bavaria, Bavarian life and traditions.

 There is something for everyone.
-Sideshows, decorated Oktoberfest Hearts and cotton candy, the Oktoberfest funfair, with its old fashioned flea circus, traditional as well as new rides for the very young and the older and braver, Ferris wheels, roller coasters, ghost trains and the 'Krinoline', a historic but popular carousel.
+Sideshows, decorated Oktoberfest Hearts and cotton candy, the Oktoberfest funfair, with its old fashioned flea circus, traditional as well as new rides for the very young and the older and braver, Ferris wheels, roller coasters, ghost trains and the Krinoline, a historic but popular carousel.

-Although some white knuckle rides such as the 'Top Spin', which suspends the riders upside down, should perhaps not be attempted after rather too many excursions into the expansive territory of Oktoberfest food and drink.
+Although some white knuckle rides such as the Top Spin, which suspends the riders upside down, should perhaps not be attempted after rather too many excursions into the expansive territory of Oktoberfest food and drink.

 Oktoberfest music is a genre of its own.
-Played more quietly during the day until 6 pm, although 85 decibels and around the level of loud road traffic might be quieter but certainly not quiet, it is not the perhaps expected traditional marching band music but pulsating, repetitive rhythms and sing-along refrains guaranteeing a party mood.
+Played quietly during the day until 6 pm, although 85 decibels and around the level of loud road traffic might be quieter but certainly not quiet, it is not the perhaps expected traditional marching band music but pulsating, repetitive rhythms and sing-along refrains guaranteeing a party mood.
 Released on CD’s the year’s favorites are as treasured as the memories of the Oktoberfest itself.

-Oktoberfest visitors often wear traditional 'Tracht', with women in a dirndl, a style of dress with tight bodice, short sleeves and full skirt with sometimes an apron added, and for the men lederhosen, short leather trousers.
+Oktoberfest visitors often wear traditional Tracht, with women in a Dirndl, a style of dress with tight bodice, short sleeves and full skirt with sometimes an apron added, and for the men Lederhosen, short leather trousers.

-Content copyright © 2013 by Francine McKenna.
+Content copyright © 2019 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.